ForFightHub/Music-Bot-Discord/README.md

 ```
 Way 1 :
 1.Just download this repository
 2.Install Node.js on your pc.
-[Download Links](https://nodejs.org/en/download/releases/).
+Download Links : https://nodejs.org/en/download/releases/.
 Be carful!
 Must download version 13 or upper!
 (If you have windows 7 or lower, try way 2!)
 3.Edit .env on your code editor.
 Add your bot token to "TOKEN" & your favorite perfix bot to "PERFIX"
 4.Run "install.bat" & wait for install steps!
 5.Run "start.bat" & enjoy!